-The livestock industry has a considerably noxious role within this system, accounting for 14.5% of the world’s greenhouse gases every year (New York Times 2021).
-Beef and lamb production have the most negative climate impact with 17.7kgs of CO2 being emitted from every 50gms of protein within beef while 9.9kgs of CO2 are emitted every 50gms of protein within lamb.
-Farmed crustaceans, cheese and pork are the three subsequent emitters.
-While this study averages the amount of CO2 being emitted, the consensus is plant-based foods have a lower impact than meat and dairy.
-A 2015 study concluded that a diet that is vegetarian 5 days a week and includes meat 2 days a week would reduce greenhouse gas emissions and water and land use by about 45% (Sustainable Table 2021).
+The livestock industry has a considerably noxious role within this system, accounting for 14.5% of the world’s greenhouse gases yearly (New York Times 2021).
+Beef and lamb production has the most negative climate impact, with 17.7kgs of CO2 being emitted from every 50gms of protein within beef, while 9.9kgs of CO2 are emitted from every 50gms of protein within lamb.
+Farmed crustaceans, cheese and pork, are the three subsequent emitters.
+While this study averages the amount of CO2 emitted, the consensus is that plant-based foods have a lower impact than meat and dairy.
+A 2015 study concluded that a vegetarian diet 5 days a week and meat 2 days a week would reduce greenhouse gas emissions and water and land use by about 45% (Sustainable Table 2021).
 According to The Guardian, avoiding meat and dairy is the single biggest way to reduce your environmental impact on the planet (The Guardian 2018).
-For an interactive understanding of your environmental impact with food read: Reducing Food’s Environmental Impacts Through Producers and Consumers; for a global understanding visit CarbonBrief.
+For an interactive understanding of your environmental impact with food read: Reducing Food’s Environmental Impacts Through Producers and Consumers; for a global understanding, visit CarbonBrief.